Anastasiya Miroshnichenko: 2018–19

-Senior
+Senior gymnastics career

 2021

 Miroshnichenko turned senior in 2020; however the mass majority of competitions were either canceled or postponed due to the global COVID-19 pandemic.
 She made her senior international debut at the Varna Challenge Cup where she finished fourth on vault behind Coline Devillard, Uliana Perebinosova, and compatriot Oksana Chusovitina.
 In October Miroshnichenko competed at the South Central Asian Championships alongside Dildora Aripova, Giunaz Jumabekova, and Ominakhon Khalilova.
 They finished first as a team and individually Miroshnichenko won the all-around title.
 She also qualified to three event finals.
 During event finals Miroshnichenko won gold on vault and floor exercise and won silver on uneven bars behind Aripova.

 2022

 In January Miroshnichenko injured her cervical vertebrae while training.
 She was out for the remainder of the season to focus on recovery and rehabilitation.
 In May she was awarded Master of Sports of International Class.